amello69/vehicle_collision/README.md

 # vehicle_collision
-This project analyzes traffic collection data collected by the NYPD in NYC.
+This project analyzes traffic collision data collected by the NYPD in NYC.
 The analysis seeks to answer several questions which are stated in the jupyter notebook file, 'collision_analysis.ipynb' The respository has the following files:
 * collision_analysis.ipynb - the jupyter notebook with code and visualizations and findings